 The most common effects of using a dry herb vaporizer include feelings of euphoria, relaxation and of course, the munchies.
 However, one topic that doesn’t get the attention it deserves is the perception of time..
 Slowing...
 Down….. to…...
 A…....
 Crawl!

 However, one thing I'm sure we all agree on is that time is relative.
 Over the weekend I was babysitting my little cousin.
 Due to some bad behaviour, I put him on a 5 minute time out.
-The five-minute punishment felt like an entire lifetime for him - for me, it felt like the peace and quiet was over in a flash!
+The five-minute punishment felt like an entire lifetime for him - for me, it felt like the peace and quiet was over in a few seconds!

 When I'm vaping dry herbs (and not babysitting!) the opposite is true; time seems to move very slowly as my imagination races and thoughts swirl around in my mind.